nathanyarnold/rImg/README.md

 rImg
 ====

-A jQuery plugin for the display of 'responsive design' images via CSS background image declarations
+A jQuery plugin for the display of 'responsive design' images via CSS background image declarations.

 Feel free to clone and use at your own risk.
-Note, this isn't an open source project, it's just publically available.
-That said, if you'd like to collaborate on this, let me know.
+This is mostly just an experimental project, to see what's possible, and how this method can best be used/supported.

 <em>Note: Doesn't work in IE <=8.
 Yet. </em>